FrankFlitton/Payroll-Dashboard/README.md

 ## Application Overview

 The app is composed of 3 Docker containers, `frontend`, `backend` and `db`.
-The frontend is built with by vuejs, the backend by Django Rest Framework, and the db is postgresql.
+The frontend is built with by VueJs, the backend by Django Rest Framework, and the db is postgresql.

 ### Highlights